 Leopard geckos of varying sizes and ages should also not be put together in the same habitat.
 Bullying even happens when there are disparities in age.
 Females and babies also are known to fight.

-Leopard geckos who are smaller in size will end up missing out on food and will end up feeling very stressed out.
-As a result, it is in your best interest to place leopard geckos in their own habitats.
+Leopard geckos who are smaller in size will end up missing out on

 What If You Can’t House Them Separately?